 Sometimes the reason photographers struggle to get clients is not because of the marketing tools they use.
 It’s because their offer becomes too monotone.

 You need to spice things up every now and then!
 Create special promotions to get more clients.
 Offer mini-sessions that are less expensive and are more likely to attract new customers.
 Plus, they take less of your time and you can offer more of them.

 Give a discount to clients who choose you again and again.
 Loyalty programs are a great way to keep existing clients.
 They also seem attractive for new customers as they see that you value your existing clients.

 8. Give Incentives for People to Refer You

 One of the best ways to get new clients is to give people some sort of incentive to advertise your services.
 Word-of-mouth can be such a powerful marketing tool.

 An incentive can be offering your current portrait clients a free mini-shoot for a successful referral.
-Or it can mean giving them a gift card or taking them out for dinner.

 It can even mean giving them a discount.
 However, you should be wary of doing so if you want your services to be perceived to be premium.
 Chanel never goes on sale, right?